timingsniper/SMIC-GPA-Calculator-Non-App-Store-Ver-/README.md

 # Download
 Link: https://github.com/timingsniper/SMIC-GPA-Calculator/blob/master/GPACalculator.app.zip
 Click on "Download"
-For installation, move the GPACalculator.app file to "Applications" folder.
+Mac: For installation, move the GPACalculator.app file to "Applications" folder.

 If you are stuck with error saying "unidentified developer", follow the following guide: